melquip/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+	An adaptive website uses percentage values to grow and shrink elements.
+A fully responsive website can also be adaptive but also has media queries to adjust to different screens and modify layout in order to look good on any device.

 2. Describe what it means to be mobile first vs desktop first.

+	A mobile-first approach implies that the media queries are mainly using "(min-width: @breakpoint)" and that the global css styles (without media queries) are for the mobile view first.
+A desktop-first approach implies that the media queries are mainly using "(max-width: @breakpoint)" and that the global css styles (without media queries) are for the desktop view first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+	The `rem` unit is proportional to the root element's font-size meaning that in this case `font-size: 1rem` = `font-size: 62.5%`.

 4. How would you describe preprocessing to someone new to CSS?

+	Preprocessing is a way to make CSS more like Javascript.
+It allows variables, "functions" called mixins, selector nesting, value and color calculations, and more.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+	My favorite concept is the use of parametric mixins to automate and avoid writing long repetitive css and so far haven't encountered a concept that gave me much trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.